regebro/hovercraft/tests/test_data/presenter-notes.rst

 ===========================

 Hovercraft! supports presenter notes.
-It does this by taking anything in a what is calles a "notes-admonition" and making that into presenter notes.
+It does this by taking anything in a what is called a "notes-admonition" and making that into presenter notes.

 .. note:: Hence, this will show up as presenter notes.
     You have still access to a lot of formatting, like